-Implementation: Partner with the SMAQMD, SMUD, Pacific Gas & Electric (PG&E), and SACOG to implement future and on-going heat-related climate change initiatives.
-The County's partnership in ongoing programs and future initiatives could include helping other organizations increase participation in existing programs through education and promotion, and by using and integrating them in County programs and activities, where feasible.
-Examples include but are not limited to participation in SMAQMD's Regional Urban Heat

-Island Initiative, Sacramento Tree Foundation Shade Tree and NeighborWoods Programs; PG&E's Energy Efficient Cool Roof program; and SACOG's Complete Streets GHG reduction measures.
+Implementation: Partner with the SMAQMD, SMUD, PG&E, and SACOG to implement future and ongoing heat-related climate change initiatives.
+The County's partnership in ongoing programs and future initiatives could include helping other organizations increase participation in existing programs through education and promotion and by using and integrating them into County programs and activities, where feasible.
+Examples include but are not limited to participation in SMAQMD's Regional Urban Heat Island Initiative, the Sacramento Tree Foundation's Shade Tree and NeighborWoods Programs, PG&E's Energy Efficient Cool Roof program, and SACOG's Complete Streets GHG reduction measures.

-Benefits: Implementation of this action, which includes both leveraging and supporting existing programs, as well as partnering on the development of future initiatives, can mitigate the effects of the UHIE, which produces excess heat from surfaces that absorb heat.
+Benefits: Implementation of this action, which includes both leveraging and supporting existing programs, as well as partnering on the development of future initiatives, can mitigate the effects of the UHIE, which is the additional artificial heat gain as a result of heat absorbed by roofs, pavements, and other components of the built environment, produces excess heat from surfaces that absorb heat.
 Reducing the UHIE results in less reliance on air conditioning, which decreases energy use, susceptibly to heat-borne illness, and exposure to poor air quality.